wgtechlabs/unthread-webhook-server/README.md

 1. **Webhook Reception**: The server receives POST requests from Unthread.io at the `/unthread-webhook` endpoint with proper CORS and security headers
 2. **Signature Verification**: Each incoming request is validated using HMAC-SHA256 signature verification against your Unthread webhook secret
+3. **Duplicate Detection**: Advanced Redis-based duplicate prevention system checks if events have already been processed using TTL-based tracking
+4. **Platform Source Detection**: Intelligent field-based analysis automatically determines if events originate from the Unthread dashboard or your target platform
-3. **Event Processing**: Valid webhook events are parsed, validated, and processed according to Unthread's event structure requirements
+5. **Event Processing**: Valid webhook events are parsed, validated, and processed with comprehensive audit logging for detection validation
+6. **Atomic Locking**: Redis-based distributed locking prevents race conditions during event processing across multiple server instances
-4. **Redis Queuing**: Events are automatically published to a Redis queue (`unthread-events`) for asynchronous processing by your application
+7. **Redis Queuing**: Events are automatically published to the `unthread-events` Redis queue for asynchronous processing by your application
-5. **Error Handling**: Comprehensive error handling ensures failed requests are logged and properly responded to, maintaining webhook reliability
+8. **Error Handling**: Comprehensive error handling with graceful lock cleanup ensures failed requests are logged and properly responded to

 Ready to streamline your Unthread.io integration?
 Get started in seconds with our [simple installation](#📦-installation)!